Panic freedom

 In the example folder of hax, you can find the chacha20 example that makes use of pre-conditions to prove panic freedom.

 Another solution for safe indexing is to use the newtype index pattern, which is also supported by hax.
-The chapter The newtype idiom gives some.
+The data invariants chapter gives more details about this.